tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_12/layout_tensor.md

 This puzzle covers:

 - Similar to the [puzzle 8](../puzzle_08/layout_tensor.md) and [puzzle 11](../puzzle_11/layout_tensor.md), implementing parallel reduction with LayoutTensor
-- Managing shared memory using `LayoutTensorBuilder`
+- Managing shared memory using LayoutTensor with address_space
 - Coordinating threads for collective operations
 - Using layout-aware tensor operations